progressively-crew/progressively/packages/documentation/docs/sdks/react.md

 ## Alternative content when loading

-When resolving the feature flags on the client, an HTTP request is made during whom the component make create a "flashy" or "flickering" effect showing the old variant and then resolving the new variant.
+When resolving the feature flags **on the client**, an HTTP request is made during whom the component might create a "flashy" or "flickering" effect showing the old variant and then resolving the new variant.

-In order to prevent this behavior on the client, Progressively provides two mechanics:
+In order to prevent this behavior, Progressively provides two mechanics:

 - showing nothing (neither the old nor the new variants) during the HTTP request
 - providing a `isLoading` boolean value that indicate whether the HTTP request has been fulfilled